stonepros/stone/doc/stone-volume/index.rst

 Migrating
 ---------
-Starting on Ceph version 13.0.0, ``ceph-disk`` is deprecated.
+Starting on Stone version 13.0.0, ``ceph-disk`` is deprecated.
 Deprecation warnings will show up that will link to this page.
 It is strongly suggested that users start consuming ``ceph-volume``.
 There are two paths for migrating: